Remiscan/colori/README.md

 # colori

 **colori** is a module to manipulate colors.
-It started as a way for me to use color formats that aren't supported in CSS yet (like LCH and OKLAB), but grew as I added more features.
+It started as a way for me to use color formats that were not supported in CSS yet (like LCH and OKLAB), but grew as I added more features.

 I mostly wrote it with my own needs in mind, but if you think there's something for you here, have fun with it!